 How much does WordPress cost?

-While WordPress is free to use, users should factor in costs for hosting (approximately $3 to $50 monthly), domain registration (about $10 to $20 per year), and any premium plugins or themes, potentially leading to monthly expenditures ranging from $10 to over $100.
+While WordPress is free to use, users should factor in costs for hosting (approximately $3 to $50 monthly), domain registration (about $10 per year), and any premium plugins or themes, potentially leading to monthly expenditures ranging from $10 to over $100.

 What are WordPress and Yola’s SEO capabilities?